znsoftm/ESA4TC/README.md

 # ESA4TC

-This repository is containing code for paper **PSTC4C: a  Sampleless text classification for Chinese **
+This repository is containing code for paper **SLTC: a  Sampleless text classification for Chinese **